 While self-care measures such as rest, applying ice, and taking pain medication are often sufficient to alleviate the discomfort and swelling associated with a hamstring injury, proper diagnosis by a qualified healthcare professional is crucial to determine the severity of the damage and, thus, the treatment.

 Hamstrings are groups of muscles running down the back of our legs and thighs.
 The three main hamstring muscles are – the semimembranosus, the biceps femoris, and the semitendinosus.
 When these muscles are strained too much, they tear.

-Patients with hamstring injuries can visit general-medicine doctors, primary care physicians, and experts specializing in athletic injuries.
-They can also visit physiatrists or physical therapists who specialize in treating tight hamstrings.
-Their non-surgical treatments can loosen the muscles.
-Patients shouldn’t waste time visiting these experts if -
+To help heal from a hamstring strain, patients can visit various experts, including general-medicine doctors, primary care physicians, and experts specializing in athletic injuries.
+Further, they can also see physiotherapists or therapists specializing in treating tight hamstrings through non-surgical treatments.

 If a person is experiencing the following, it is best advised to visit an expert.

 People who experience these symptoms after sporting injuries or physical accidents must seek medical attention.

 An important factor that increases the risk of experiencing a hamstring strain or tear is the quick muscle contractions that occur during bursts of speed.
 When you forcefully stretch your quadriceps and hamstring muscles, they are at risk of damage and rupture.

 People who are at the highest risk of these strains include: